Two months after Charles III’s coronation, Scotland hosts its own event to honor the new monarch

 But Scotland remained independent until 1707 when lawmakers in both countries approved the Act of Union, which created the United Kingdom.

-The public festivities are likely to be personally moving for Charles, who will stand on roughly the same spot where he stood vigil last year, watching over his mother’s coffin with the crown of Scotland resting on its lid.
+The public festivities were also deeply personal for Charles, who received the crown of Scotland on roughly the same spot where he stood vigil last year, watching over his mother’s coffin with the same crown resting on its lid.

 “I think it would be extraordinary if that didn’t have an impact on him or on any human being,” said Gross, a visiting research fellow in theology at King’s College London.